About USC Gould

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA Room: 322

 Elizabeth Ann Carroll is the director of Legal Writing and Advocacy at USC Gould School of Law.
 Prior to being named director of the program, Carroll taught Legal Writing and Advocacy at USC as an adjunct professor from 2009-2012.
-She ws appointed Associate Vice Dean for Curriculum in 2016.
+She was appointed associate vice dean for curriculum in 2016 and then vice dean for curriculum in 2018.

 While teaching at USC, she also served as a staff attorney assigned to United States Magistrate Judge Jay Gandhi.
 Before that, she was a law clerk for United States Magistrate Judge Carolyn Turchin from 2005-2008.
 During her time at the U.S. District Court, she developed an expertise in federal habeas corpus, civil rights, and Social Security appeals.